The Life-Affirming Lifeless:

 By looking and behaving like jolly Old Saint Nick whose presence occurs during Christmas of any given Present time, this Santa-like Spirit urges the reader to actually partake and enjoy the Holidays and not get too caught up in the stressful details which can easily overwhelm a person during the last month of the calendar year.

 But this particular phantasm isn’t limited to simply being a constant source of mirthful merriment and cavernous belly laughs.
 The haunted embodiment of Holiday Good Cheer also emphasizes that even Christmas has a dark side which cannot be so easily overlooked.
 A seedy, more sinister dimension exists behind the Ghost of Christmas Present’s ho-hoing persona – and it has a name: Goodwill towards Men.

 Charles Dickens was born an Air sign, the element that is stimulated most by the concept of duality, or the joining of polar opposites.
 Having the Ghost of Christmas Present constantly be hyper happy and uber-cheerful would make this character static and one dimensional at best so Dickens subtly wove within the Kris Kringle-esque Spirit a grim reminder for each of us to be charitable at Christmastime by considering those who are less fortunate than ourselves.

-Towards the end of his visit with Scrooge the old miser notices rustling beneath the Ghost of Christmas Present’s clothes.
-The specter pulls back the folds of his fur lined, billowing green robes revealing two children, a boy and a girl.
+Towards the end of his visit with Scrooge, the old miser notices rustling beneath the Ghost of Christmas Present’s robes.
+The specter pulls back the folds of his fur lined, billowing green clothes revealing two children, a boy and a girl.

 Scrooge attempts being polite by inquiring about the children but can only mutter in shock if they are the Ghost’s offspring, due to being appalled by their “ragged, scowling, and wolfish” appearance.